Closed beta · invite-only · Q2 2026

 Under the hood

-Trust is systemered, not promised.
+Trust is designed, not promised.
 Every decision is auditable.

 Decision trace